Terms & Conditions

 The client agrees to reimburse Outerbridge for any additional expenses necessary for the completion of the work.
 Examples would be purchase of special fonts, stock photography and travel costs.

 Outerbridge makes every effort to ensure websites are designed to be viewed by the majority of visitors.
-Websites are designed to work with the most popular current browsers (i.e. Firefox, Internet Explorer 10 & 11, Google Chrome, and Safari).
+Websites are designed to work with the most popular current browsers (i.e. Firefox, Microsoft Edge, Google Chrome, and Safari).
 The Client agrees that Outerbridge cannot guarantee correct functionality with all browser software across different operating systems.

 Outerbridge cannot accept responsibility for web pages which do not display acceptably in new versions of browsers released after the website have been designed and handed over to the Client.
 As such, Outerbridge reserves the right to quote for any work involved in changing the website design or website code for it to work with updated browser software.